landru27/drop-sort/README.md

 ## Creating an Item Receiver

-An "item receiver" is just an [item frame](https://minecraft.gamepedia.com/Item_Frame) that contains a special item which represents one of the [39 groups](#groups).
+An "item receiver" is just an [item frame](https://minecraft.gamepedia.com/Item_Frame) that contains a special item which represents one of the [sorting categories](#groups).
 Then, all items to be sorted within that group will teleport to the item frame.
 What happens then?
 Well, it's actually entirely up to you!
 But the most common thing is to simply place a [hopper](https://minecraft.gamepedia.com/Hopper) underneath the item frame, and route that to a nearby chest.
 Example:

 ![Single Chest Receiver](https://pixlcore.com/software/mss/screenshots/single-chest.png)